davidgumberg/prnotes/allocators/zeroafterfree/zero-after-free.md

-I have a feeling that it's not just the fact that we're memsetting everything to 0 in `memory_cleanse` that is causing the performance issue, but the fact that the trick we do to prevent compilers from optimizing out the `memset` call is also preventing other optimizations on the `DataStream`s.
+I have a feeling that it's not just the fact that we're memsetting everything to 0 in `memory_cleanse` that is causing the performance issue, but the fact that the trick we do to prevent compilers from optimizing out the `memset` call is also preventing other optimizations on the `DataStream`'s, but I have yet to test this.

 ## Appendices